 All switch and monitoring functions which were realized with the devices of the series ES-FDP-F...x resp.
-ES-FDP-S...x can also be programmed with the new version ES-FDP-FS...n.
-Also the allocation of the terminals has remained the same, devices of the versions ES-FDP-F...x and ES-FDP-S...x can be replaced by the version ES-FDP-FS..n without wiring changes.
+ES-FDP-S...x can also be programmed with the new versions ES-FDP-FS...
+Also the allocation of the terminals has remained the same, devices of the versions ES-FDP-F...x and ES-FDP-S...x can be replaced by the versions ES-FDP-FS.. without wiring changes.

-The device version ES-FDP-FS...n is designed with a new, up-to-date microcontroller.
+The device versions ES-FDP-FS... are designed with a new, up-to-date microcontroller.
 The immunity to interference was increased considerably again by this.